bgord/knowledge/roadmap.md

 - How to obtain useful logs with `git log`?
 - How to remove a file from all the git history?
 - What do all the options in `git add -i` mean?
-- ~~How to remove edited/removed line from a git hunk that is about to get staged?~~

 ## Docker (0/8)
 - What are ARGs?